cits3007/cits3007.github.io/assets/labs/lab01-solutions.md

 [^vagrant-user]: Conventionally, all Vagrant VMs have a user account named "vagrant" on them, with the password for the account also set to "vagrant".
-This makes it easy to log into them, but note that normally, using a well-known, easy-to-guess, hard-coded user ID and password would be [*terrible* security practice][default-creds].\
+This makes it very easy to log into them.
+  Normally, using a well-known, easy-to-guess, hard-coded user ID and password would be [*terrible* security practice][default-creds].\
   &nbsp;
   But in this case: the VM is only being used for development purposes,